oracle-livelabs/database/multitenant-tde/mt-key-mgmt/mt-key-mgmt.md

     ```

 >>**Notes:**
-1. Once you create a key for the database you are at the point of no return
+- Once you create a key for the database you are at the point of no return
-2. The database knows there is a wallet & master encryption key associated with it
+- The database knows there is a wallet & master encryption key associated with it
-3. If you don’t have the database access the wallet you will get messages that it can’t access the key
+- If you don’t have the database access the wallet you will get messages that it can’t access the key
-4. Be sure of the steps before you do this to a database that you use normally
+- Be sure of the steps before you do this to a database that you use normally

-3. Run copy back on CDB2 to refresh the database prior to TDE being applied
+3. Perform the same action on CDB2 to refresh the database prior to TDE being applied

     ```
     <copy>